q-sys-community/q-sys-plugin-guide/README.md

 ### Deployment

 All plugins are open source, which means you are free to dig in and contribute.
 To submit changes, you can fork a branch and when done submit a pull request.
 Once accepted, a plugin will be tagged with a new version number (in the format x.x.x.x), and will be automatically packaged and pushed to the server from which it can be installed and used.

+## NuSpec - MetaData

+### Author

+- "QSC" will cause plugin to appear in "QSC Managed" tree
+- Anything else will appear in "User" tree

 ## GetControlLayout - Graphics Table